 The ability to individualize to such high-end opulence comes at a price, though, as the Celestiq carries an MSRP of $340,000.
 Aside from the vast range of bespoke options and elevated materials, the Cadillac Celestiq still offers a smooth ride, spirited performance, and a maximum driving range of over 300 miles per charge.

-Mechanical highlights include a dual-motor all-wheel-drive propulsion system that draws power from a 111-kWh battery pack, with the setup rated at 655 horsepower and 646 pound-feet of torque, capable of launching the Celestiq from a standstill to 60 miles per hour in under four seconds.
+Mechanical highlights include a dual-motor all-wheel-drive propulsion system that draws power from a 111-kWh battery pack.
+The setup is rated at 655 horsepower and 646 pound-feet of torque, and is capable of launching the Celestiq from a standstill to 60 miles per hour in under four seconds.